 RAVEL arr.
 JONES – Le Tombeau de Couperin for wind quintet

 COLEMAN – Portraits of Langston for flute, clarinet, piano and narrator with special guest Regie Gibson

 Plus a new work by the winner of the Pappalardo Composition Competition for oboe, cello and piano

 In 1914, Maurice Ravel started planning a suite honoring the memory of the composer François Couperin, but after the war the significance shifted, and each movement of Le Tombeau de Couperin was dedicated to the memory of a fallen friend.
 Langston Hughes was a descendent of slaves who rose to become a leading figure in the Harlem Renaissance and one of America’s great poets.
 Composer Valerie Coleman interweaves music with selections from Hughes’s poetry in Portraits of Langston.
-Special guest narrator to be announced.
+Regie Gibson narrates.
 Joan Tower’s Red Maple is scored for bassoon and strings, a lyrical work bursting with color.
 Plus, the premiere of a new work by the winner of the Pappalardo Composition Competition.

 Purchase tickets at left or check out the full season and subscribe.

 Please note: there is a $4 surcharge per ticket when purchased at the door.

 Pictured: Langston Hughes.
 Photo by Carl Van Vechten